aws-samples/sagemaker-workshop/content/security_for_sysops/team_resource/team_resource_lab.md

 ---

-With the teams resources created let's move on to Lab 3 where we will, as a data scientist, self-service and create a Jupyter notebook server.
+With the resources created let's move on to Lab 2 where we will, as a project administrator, deploy a secure data science environment for a new project team.